-Racial whitewashing or not, the sad fact is Ghost in the Shell (2017) is still a rather dull movie.
+Racial whitewashing or not, the sad fact is that Ghost in the Shell (2017) is still a rather dull movie.

-Ghost in a Shell (2017) Synopsis
+Ghost in the Shell (2017) Synopsis

-By now, you must have read at least some of the whitewashing complaints hurled at Ghost in the Shell (2017).
+By now, you must have at least read some of the whitewashing complaints hurled at Ghost in the Shell (2017).
 So I wouldn’t write about that.

 Existentialism, the core of the original story, is hastily dictated as a matter of “what you do” and not “what you are born as.”
-(Note: Dictated, not realised) All of the characters also come across as superficial and unmemorable.
+(Note: Dictated, not realised) All characters also come across as superficial and unmemorable.
 To give an example, the story hints at a lot of curious dynamics between Batou and Mira.
-Yet nothing was explored throughout the whole movie.
+Yet, nothing was explored throughout the whole movie.

-Outside of racial complaints, I feel casting Scarlett Johansson as a solemn Kusanagi Motoko is the biggest mistake of Ghost in the Shell (2017).
-There’s simply no freshness to the story.
-In several ways, the movie actually feels like a Black Widow backstory leading to the next Avengers movie.
+Outside of racial complaints, I feel casting Scarlett Johansson as a solemn Kusanagi Motoko is also the biggest mistake of Ghost in the Shell (2017) because it removes all freshness to the story.
+In several ways, this movie actually feels like a Black Widow backstory leading to the next Avengers movie.
 Scarlett herself seems to be lost in this confusion too, at various points in the movie.

 Check out my other snappy movie reviews!